pat-lego/content-proxy/README.md

 2. Create a node `/apps(sling:Folder)/wknd-site(nt:folder)`
 3. Copy `/content/wknd/language-masters/en/magazine` to `/apps/wknd-site`
 4. Create a node called `/content(sling:OrderedFolder)/proxies(sling:Folder)/magazine(nt:unstructured)`
-5. Set the following properties
+5. Set the following properties on the magazine node
     - proxyPath=/apps/wknd-site/magazine
     - sling:resourceType=aem/support/proxy
 6. Make a GET request to `/content/proxies/magazine.html` the rendered page will be the one copied to `/apps/wknd-site/magazine`